What Is Microlearning?

 "Information is a commodity."

-Craig Weiss, the CEO of FindAnLMS.com, has also declared:
+Craig Weiss, the CEO of FindAnLMS.com, also declared something similar when he said:

 "Content is a commodity."